moby/moby/docs/sources/installation/ubuntulinux.rst

 Docker and UFW
 ^^^^^^^^^^^^^^

-Docker uses a bridge to manage containers networking, by default UFW drop all `forwarding`, a first step is to enable forwarding:
+Docker uses a bridge to manage container networking.
+By default, UFW drops all `forwarding`, thus a first step is to enable UFW forwarding:

 .. code-block:: bash